SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 _Pull Request decoration is available as part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) and [above](https://www.sonarsource.com/plans-and-pricing/)._

-You can add SonarQube analysis and a Quality Gate to your Pull Requests (PR) directly in your ALM provider's interface.
+You can add SonarQube analysis and a Quality Gate to your Pull Requests (PR) in your ALM provider's interface.

 ## Pull Request Decoration by provider

 Click your ALM provider below to expand the instructions on decorating your Pull Requests.

 [[collapse]]
-| ## GitHub Enterprise
+| ## GitHub Enterprise  and GitHub.com
 |
-|*Minimum GitHub Enterprise Version 2.14*
+|*For GitHub Enterprise, the minimum version is Version 2.14*
 |
 | ### Creating a GitHub App
 |